mozilla/glean/docs/user/reference/metrics/datetime.md

 ### `testGetValueAsString`

-Gets the recorded value for a given datetime metric an [ISO Date String](https://en.wikipedia.org/wiki/ISO_8601#Dates).
+Get the recorded value for a given datetime metric as an [ISO Date String](https://en.wikipedia.org/wiki/ISO_8601#Dates).

 The returned string will be truncated to the metric [time unit](#time_unit) and include the timezone offset from UTC, relative to the time of recording e.g. `2019-03-25-05:00`